We’re Adverse to Adverts

 Which brings us to the tricky issue of what are called “affiliate links”.
 It’s regular practice for review pages like ours to point readers to sites where the reviewed products can be purchased.
 This is something Tested Technology does too.
 Typically the links we use will be to Amazon, chiefly because Amazon usually offers the best prices and the speediest delivery.

-These links are not “affiliate links”.
-An affiliate link is a specially coded link that allows the site to be rewarded with each sale, probably also offering the reader a discount.
+These links we use are not “affiliate links”.
+An affiliate link is a specially coded link that allows the site to be rewarded with each sale, perhaps also offering the reader a discount.
 Typically an affiliate link with a reader discount of 10% might be paying the associated Website as much as 15% of the sale price.

 So far we’ve been able to avoid affiliate links and will continue to do so.
-If times get tough this is something that Tested Technology may have to introduce but we’ll always keep you informed if we do.
+If times get tough this is something that Tested Technology may have to reconsider.
+But we’ll always keep you informed if we do.

 Chris Bidmead: 2018/08/07